About Mario R. Mattera

 In his role as a member and leader of the Plumbers Local Union #200 union for over 39 years, Mario has dedicated himself to working to protect the needs of Long Island’s workers and their families.
 During his time with Local #200, he has helped create brighter futures for the over 1,300 working men and women of the union and manage over $250 million in benefit funds to protect their futures.
 It has also provided him with the opportunity to help his fellow union brothers and sisters gain access to good paying jobs while ensuring that they have safe work environments, strong benefits and a proper retirement.

 Mario works just as hard for his fellow Long Islanders by dedicating his time to his community.
-To ensure that all have a better quality of life, he has dedicated himself to helping local organizations and has served on the St. Catherine’s Health And Wellness Advisory Board, the Suffolk County Water Authority, Community Association of Greater St. James and the Smithtown Advisory Board for new construction projects.
+To ensure that all have a better quality of life, he has dedicated himself to helping local organizations and has served on the St. Catherine’s Health And Wellness Advisory Board, the Suffolk County Water Authority, the Community Association of Greater St. James and the Smithtown Advisory Board for new construction projects.

-Additionally, he has joined efforts with the Work Force Housing Committee, Helmets to Hardhats for our returning veterans and the Long Island Housing Partnership where he assisted in their Superstorm Sandy relief program to help people in trying times.
+Additionally, Mario has joined efforts with the Work Force Housing Committee, Helmets to Hardhats for our returning veterans and the Long Island Housing Partnership where he assisted in their Superstorm Sandy relief program to help people in trying times.

 While Mario has undertaken these efforts for the betterment of his community, he is proud to have been recognized by the Children’s Museum at Hallock Farm, St. Catherine of Siena Medical Center and the Ward Melville Heritage Organization for his efforts.